wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Deployment/MultiRegionDeployments.md

 ![](images/vultr-servers-scaledup.png "Vultr Servers Scaledup")

-And then you can see that the scaling up process opens up the ip-filter to allow the ip addresses of our new webservers as you can see here:
+And then you can see that the scaling up process opens up the ip-filter of the DBaaS system to allow the ip addresses of our new webservers as you can see here:

 ![](images/dbaas-ipfilter-scaleup.png "Exoscale DBaaS ip-filter scale up Image")